theyasflower/prospect-fit-scorecard/readme.md

-# client-vetting-checklist
+# prospect-fit-scorecard

-# 👋 START HERE - Client Vetting App
+# 👋 START HERE - Prospect Fit Scorecard

 ## 🎯 What You Have